ASP.NET Debugging Overview

 Debugging a process requires more privileges than running it.
 Therefore, in addition to configuring your application for debugging, you must also ensure that you have adequate permissions to attach to a process in order to debug it.
 Users have the permission to debug processes running under their own user local identity, but they cannot debug other user's processes.
 Administrators can debug any process.

 To debug on a remote server, you need administrator privileges on the computer where the process to be debugged runs.
-For more information, see Prerequistes for Remote Debugging Web Applications.
+For more information, see How to: Debug Web Applications on a Remote Server.

 Client-Side Script Debugging